dwyl/image-classifier/README.md

 ##### 4.1.2 Using embeddings in semantic search

-Now that we have:
+Now we have

-- all the embeddings models ready to be used.
+- all the embeddings models ready to be used,
-- our Index files correctly created and maintained through filesystem and in the database in the `hnswlib_index` schema.
+- our Index files correctly created and maintained through filesystem and in the database in the `hnswlib_index` schema,
-- the needed `sha1` functions to check dupliated images.
+- the needed `sha1` functions to check for duplicated images.

 It's time to bring everything together and use all of these tools to implement semantic search into our application.